 Six Brands On Their Green Fashion Journey

 The fashion industry is one that is expansive, integral and ever-evolving.
-Among the latest initiatives championed by clothing labels and retail stores is adoption of an eco-friendly approach to fashion.
+Among the latest initiatives championed by clothing labels and retail stores is the adoption of an eco-friendly approach to fashion.
 Termed ‘Environment Friendly Fashion’, the approach tries to find alternate resources and methods for production and packaging that are less harmful to the environment, or can be easily broken down in decay after its life cycle has run out.

 Such initiatives, as championed by Indian online retailers Myntra, are the need of the hour.
 The fashion industry is characterized by long and diverse supply chains of production, harnessing raw materials in small portions, and textile manufacturing, all of which are polluting factors, especially if we consider the concurrent systems employed.
-The production processes itself leaves an enormous carbon footprint.
+The production processes itself leave an enormous carbon footprint.
 To top that, there are processes such as packaging, retailing and finally, disposal of the clothing item that also cause pollution.

 So, how do we make the choice between fashionable clothes and the welfare of our planet?
 Well, we can’t abandon societal norms of clothing, and nor can we change the manufacturing process of the fashion industry overnight.
 The approach we need to take is one of sustainability – ensuring we maximise the environmental-friendliness of the products with minimal usage of pollutants, dyes and pesticides.
 Luckily, both international and Indian companies have woken up to the responsibility towards ‘green fashion’.
 Here are some of the brands on Myntra adopting an environmental-friendly approach.